BerniceTran/Grocery-List-Management/GroupProject/Docs/DesignDocumentTemplate.md

 ## 1 Design Considerations

 *The subsections below describe the issues that need to be addressed or resolved prior to or while completing the design, as well as issues that may influence the design process.*
+The interaction between the software and the items database (GroceryStoreDatabase) needs to be further defined on a lower level.
+As it stands we are using an imaginary database and have yet to properly implement the way the database would work.
+The design itself also does not reflect how the UI would be handled.

 ### 1.1 Assumptions